 Hepatitis B vaccination is routinely available as part of the NHS vaccination schedule.
-It's offered to all babies at 8, 12 and 16 weeks of age.

-Who should be vaccinated against hepatitis B?
+Who should be vaccinated against hepatitis B

 This is because the infection can persist for many years in children and can eventually lead to complications, such as scarring of the liver or liver cancer.

-Although the risk of hepatitis B is low in the UK, children and adults in high-risk groups are offered the vaccine.
+Although the risk of hepatitis B is low in the UK, children and adults in high-risk groups are also offered the vaccine.

 - people who inject drugs or have a partner who injects drugs